evazhang612/sokt-landing/_pages/movies.md

 permalink: /movies/
 ---

-Some of my favourite movies of all time, listed in no particular order.
+Some of my favourite movies of all time (for one reason or another), listed in no particular order.
+Most if not all of them are fairly well-known.

 - Ocean's 11/12